Looking after someone else can often lead to letting your own needs slip.

 - Challenging Behaviour

 - Wellbeing Drop-In sessions for you to ask any questions.

-We have a monthly Wellbeing Drop-In session, the first Friday of every month, for you to ask any questions to our Wellbeing Practitioner as well as Wellbeing Groups for Anxiety and Low Mood.
-View our 2021/2022 guide – you can register for these on our What’s On page.
+We hold weekly and monthly Wellbeing sessions, for you to ask any questions to our Wellbeing Practitioner as well as Wellbeing Groups for Anxiety and Low Mood.
+You can register for these on our What’s On page.

-We also offer free 1:1 support for carers aged 11 and upwards.
+We also offer free one-to-one support for carers aged 11 and upwards.
 These can be one-off sessions or a series of frequent appointments: fortnightly or monthly, depending on your needs and what suits you.

 If you would like an initial chat, you can contact Carers in Bedfordshire on 0300 111 1919 or email us at email@example.com